The International Workshop on Spatio-Temporal Data Intelligence and Foundation Models

 • Multi-modal and cross-domain ST data fusion, integrating ST, visual, and textual information,

-• Uncertainty, fairness, or privacy aware ST data mining
+• Uncertainty, fairness, or privacy aware ST data mining,

 • Techniques for ST data generation, forecasting, classification, and anomaly detection,